bywatersolutions/koha-offline-circulation/README.md

 and does a fresh full download weekly to pick up deletions.

-Koha's `misc/cronjobs/create_koc_db.pl` remains a fine alternative for very large systems — the app reads the file it produces the same way.
+Koha's `misc/cronjobs/create_koc_db.pl` remains a fine alternative for very large systems.
+The app reads the file it produces the same way.

 ## Uploading transactions to Koha

-Once you're back online, **File → Upload to Koha** sends the current file's transactions straight to the server — no more copying the `.koc` file to a machine with staff client access.
+Once you're back online, **File → Upload to Koha** sends the current file's transactions straight to the server, so there is no need to copy the `.koc` file to a machine with staff client access.
 It uses the same connection settings as the download, plus a **Branch code** (in Settings → Koha Connection Settings) that the transactions are recorded under.